Numbers and colours had very special significance (meaning) in Ancient China.

 Colours have always had special meanings in Chinese culture.

 - Red is very special because it is considered an extremely lucky colour.
 Red is the colour that would be worn by a bride on her wedding day or used for decorations for special and important occasions.
-Red also symbolises fire, summer and south.
+Red also symbolises fire, summer and the south of China.

 - Green is associated with nature, wood, and spring.
 It also signifies the east.